Safe exercise in pregnancy

 Walking: how to make the most of it

 Walking is one of the best forms of exercise.
 And right now, your partner can still enjoy walking with you.
-When baby comes, you probably won’t have the same amount of couple time and energy, so it’s great to spend this time together now.
+When your baby is born, you probably won’t have the same amount of couple time and energy, so it’s great to spend this time together now.

 You could encourage your partner to go for a 30-minute walk with you.
 Start with three days a week and see whether you can build up to five.
 If you’re used to more vigorous exercise, like running, think of the walk as a warm-up then do your run by yourself afterwards.